 Northern Constellations 2020

-Virtual Mini Northern Constellations Plenary Speaker
+Virtual Mini Northern Constellations 2020

-Dr. Ken Milne
+Keynote Speaker: Dr. Ken Milne

 Dr. Ken Milne practices rural emergency medicine in Exeter, Ontario and is the creator of the Skeptics Guide to Emergency Medicine.
 Ken is passionate about skepticism and critical thinking.
 The goal of the Skeptics Guide is to reduce the medical knowledge translation window from over two years down to less than one year.
 This is accomplished using social media to provide high quality, relevant, critically appraised, evidence based information.